 Living in Mexico City from 2001-2003 Georg Hofmann was the art director of ArtLife Latinoamerica together with his wife Martha Reyes.
 A private cultural center in Mexico City founded by Swiss piano wunderkind Jean-Baptiste Müller, the two produced concerts with local and international artists.
 Hofmann also acted as a consultant for Martha Reyes in her organizing Mexico's first international festival of improvised music "sin compas" in 2004.

 In 2012 he cocurated "3.
-Montag - one step beyond", platform for improvised dance and music at Tanzhaus, Zürich.
+Montag - one step beyond", platform for improvised dance and music at Tanzhaus, Zürich with Swiss pianist Chris Wiesendanger and dancer/choreographer Andrea Boll.

-Georg Hofmann is a member of SMPV (Swiss Association of Music Pedagogues) and teaches drums and free improvisation at Konservatorium Winterthur, Switzerland.
+Georg Hofmann is a member of SMPV (Swiss Association of Music Pedagogues) and taught drums and free improvisation at Konservatorium Winterthur, Switzerland for the last 15 years.

 Growing up in Zürich Georg Hofmann was fortunate to be among the first to learn the tools of the trade from European drummer patriarch Pierre Favre.